-Six departments report directly to the county administrator, including administrative services, development and transportation, human resources, human services, parks and the public information office.
+Six departments report directly to the county manager, including administrative services, development and transportation, human resources, human services, parks and the public information office.

 During his time as community resources (now known as Parks) director, Schell oversaw Jefferson County Open Space – the oldest county open space program in the country – the Boettcher Mansion, Jefferson County Fairgrounds and the Colorado State University (CSU) Extension program.

 Before becoming director, Schell worked in park planning, open space and outdoor recreation for more than 23 years.
 He received a degree in outdoor recreation planning from CSU in 1975 and began his career as a trails planner for Jefferson County's emerging open space program.
 Schell then had a 20-year career with Colorado State Parks, beginning as a planner and advancing through several positions, including state comprehensive outdoor recreation planner and statewide programs supervisor, before being promoted to administration director of Colorado State Parks in 1991.

 Schell and his wife, Charlotte, live in Arvada and have two sons.
 A native Coloradan, Schell is an active member of the Lake Arbor Optimist Club.